- We register and regulate key groups of social service workers.

 We can provide expert opinion on topics such as:

-- the role of the social service workforce, what they do and who they work with
+- the role of the social work, social care and children and young people workforce, what they do and who they work with

 - the standards that people using social services and carers can and should expect from the people working in social services and why